Extending Risk Management Education to Upper Management

 In order to predict events, the safety team will need to perform considerable work up front in the reactive risk management phase.

-Let's first dispel the notion that if your safety program has matured to the predictive risk management phase, you will never suffer consequences from an event.
+Let's first dispel the notion that if your SMS has matured to the predictive risk management phase, you will never suffer consequences from an event.
 This is pure poppycock and wishful thinking.
 There will always be fires to put out.

 If you don't have fires, somebody is not doing their job.
 Safety management is akin to quality management with the philosophy that there is always room for improvement.